Kaybiz/cloudengineeracademy/S3_Static_Website_README.md

 public read access is in place (this should have been created by the CloudFormation template).

-S3 Bucket Permissions

 Conclusion
 You should now have a functioning static website hosted on Amazon S3:

 <img src="images/static-website.png" alt="Static Website">

-Note: Welcome to my S3 hosted website is the text in my HTML.You can customize yours to suit your need.
+Note: Welcome to my S3-hosted website is the text in my HTML.
+You can customize yours to suit your needs.

-The CloudFormation template automates most of the setup, but remember to always be cautious with public access settings and only host content that is intended to be publicly accessible.This setup creates a publicly readable S3 bucket.
+The CloudFormation template automates most of the setup, but remember to always be cautious with public access settings and only host content that is intended to be publicly accessible.

+This setup creates a publicly readable S3 bucket.
 Ensure that you only upload content that is intended for public access.
 For more secure configurations, consider using Amazon CloudFront with your S3 bucket.